Provably avoiding over-optimization in Direct Preference Optimization without knowing the data distribution: Experiments

 \paragraph{\texttt{PEPO} avoids over-optimization} Our experiments in \Cref{fig:winrate-initial} clearly show that DPO over-optimizes: the win rate increases during the first few epochs but then drops off significantly.
 This effect is evident for all base models we experimented with.
-In contrast, \texttt{PEPO} consistently maintains higher win rates throughout training.
+Moreover, we point out in \Cref{app:earlystopfails} that early stopping DPO at best evaluation loss leads to the selection of a suboptimal checkpoint.
+Therefore, early stopping can not be considered an effective way of circumventing this negative DPO behaviour.
+In contrast, token-level \texttt{PEPO} win rates increase and then sstabilize during training once $L$ is set to a large enough values ($L=3$ in Llama and $L=2$ for the 7B models.).
 These results show that avoiding the $C^{\mathrm{all}}$ dependence in the theoretical analysis translates into avoiding over-optimization in practice.
+In Zephyr and Mistral, we also observe that increasing $L$ further leads to deteriorated performance because each ensemble members leverage a smaller dataset.
+The deterioration with an excessively large value of $L$ is consistent with our Lemma \ref{lemma:concentration_main}.

-\paragraph{Comparison to $\chi^2$PO and SFT+DPO} We compare \texttt{PEPO} against two methods specifically designed to mitigate over-optimization: $\chi^2$PO and SFT+DPO.
+\paragraph{Comparison to $\chi^2$PO and SFT+DPO} We compare \texttt{PEPO} against two methods specifically designed to mitigate overoptimization: $\chi^2$PO and SFT+DPO.
 As shown in \Cref{tab:best-winrates}, \texttt{PEPO} consistently outperforms both baselines across the models we evaluate.
 Crucially, our experimental setup uses the UltraFeedback dataset, where the responses are generated by a diverse pool of LLMs (including proprietary models like GPT-4), meaning that $\pidata \neq \piref$.
-This distributional mismatch is precisely the setting where $\chi^2$PO and SFT+DPO lose their theoretical guarantees, as both methods rely on exact or approximate knowledge of $\pidata$. \texttt{PEPO}, by contrast, achieves pessimism through ensemble agreement rather than regularization toward a known reference distribution, allowing it to succeed even when $\pidata$ is unknown.
-We hypothesize that the performance gap would likely narrow in an experimental setting where the preference dataset is generated directly from $\piref$ (i.e., $\pidata = \piref$), as this would restore the conditions under which $\chi^2$PO and SFT+DPO are theoretically sound.
+In this setting, $\chi^2$PO and SFT+DPO lose their theoretical guarantees, as both methods rely on exact or approximate knowledge of $\pidata$. \texttt{PEPO}, by contrast, uses a valid pessimism mechanism even when $\pidata$ is unknown, hence achieves higher winrates.
+The performance gap narrows when the response dataset is generated directly from $\piref$ (i.e., $\pidata = \piref$), as this restores the conditions under which the guarantees of $\chi^2$PO and SFT+DPO hold.
+To verify this, we set up in \Cref{app:toy} a synthetic bandit experiment. \if 0

-\paragraph{Known vs unknown $\boldsymbol{\pidata}$ in a toy environment.} For our toy experiment, we consider an empty prompt and $3$ possible actions.
-The preferences dataset is generated via the Bradley-Terry model with Gaussian rewards with means $[1,1.5,1]$ and variances $[1.5, 0.5, 1.5]$, i.e., the second action is the optimal one and also has lower variance.
-The other two actions are identical and suboptimal.

-In our experiment in \Cref{fig:known}, we assume knowledge of $\pidata$ and we run all the algorithms with $\piref=\pidata$.
-Consistently with the theoretical results, both $\chi^2$PO and \texttt{PEPO} outperform DPO in this setting.